d0iasm/PointerInteractionsSample/README.md

+This is a project from https://developer.apple.com/documentation/uikit/pointer_interactions/integrating_pointer_interactions_into_your_ipad_app with a little modifications.

 # Integrating Pointer Interactions into Your iPad App

 Support touch interactions in your iPad app by adding pointer interactions to your views.